sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-build-launch-operate/index.md

 Since you have both no-code and code tools available in Flex, there is a recommended workflow to ensure that no-code and code changes merge together smoothly.

 Making no-code changes should always happen in the Test environment.
 The changes you make will show up in your Test marketplace.
 The Test marketplace is the latest version of your marketplace.
 It shows every no-code modification you’ve made thus far, as well as any code modifications, if there are any.
-Once your marketplace is live, you can “Copy to Live” your no-code changes after checking that everything works in your Test marketplace.
+Once your marketplace is Live, you can “Copy to Live” your no-code changes after checking that everything works in your Test marketplace.

 If you already have a Live marketplace, then your Test marketplace should be kept as close to identical to your Live marketplace.
 This ensures that what works in your Test marketplace also works in your Live marketplace.